Historic buildings and places

 Take this self-guided tour of Seymour and surrounding areas to see 41 historical buildings, sites and parks, dating back to 1839.

-The drive commences at the Goulburn River Bridge built in 1892 and takes in the railway and military history of the region before arriving at the stunning scenic heritage-listed, Trawool Valley.
+The drive commences at the Goulburn River Bridge built in 1892 and takes in the railway and military history of the region before arriving at the scenic heritage-listed Trawool Valley.